 6. Your own water bottle – Trust me, other parts of the world drink water too, and even have the fancy bottled kind for us westerners.
 Leave your bumper sticker emblazoned water bottle at home.
 This goes for travel mugs and koozies too.

 7. Personal mementos – I have this stuffed pig I have slept with every night since the day I was born, and I have the pictures to prove it.
-I would never bring Piggy (yes, that’s his name) on a trip with me.
+I would never bring piggy (yes, that’s his name) on a trip with me.
 I would never forgive myself if I lost him, and would have trouble sleeping once I got home.
 As I mentioned earlier, I am usually so tired after my long days, that I fall into my bed, and wake up to an alarm some odd hours later.
 Don’t bring anything that you would be distraught if you lost.
 That just spells disaster.

 8. My laptop – This must come as a complete shocker to most of you.
 Even though I’m a travel blogger and photographer, I never bring my laptop.
 I have far too much information and content on my computer, that if I lost it or it was stolen, it would be hard for me to pick up the pieces after that.
 I tend to write down notes, grab brochures from everywhere I go, take pictures of informational placards, and even jot down notes in my cell phone throughout the day.
 This way, I still have all of the information I need or want when I get back home, and I didn’t have to worry about another piece of equipment while traveling.
-Additionally, doing all of that is much lighter than any computer, no matter what kind it is.

 9. Multiple credit cards – I have my few I always travel with because I know they will work abroad and be compatible with any credit system.
 Just please don’t bring all of your credit and debit cards, unless you want to carry the entirety of your finances in your pocket in a foreign country.

-10. Preconceived notions – Listen, Paris may not be everything you hoped it would be (but man, was it for me!), and you may be surprised by how much you love a country you know relatively little about (Cambodia changed my mind about travel forever…for the better!).
+10. Preconceived notions – Listen, Paris may not be everything you hoped it would be (but man, was it for me!), and you may be surprised by how much you love a country you know relatively little about (Cambodia changed my mind about travel forever…for the better).
 You will learn so much on your trip if you go with an open mind.
 You may find that one restaurant your friend told you is a must for any “serious” traveler is an absolute tourist trap, or that the one part of a city your coworker told you is a major bust gives you just the cultural experience you were looking for.
 This still happens to me all the time, which is why I have learned to tell myself while getting off my plane to have an open mind, and to let life happen as it comes.
-Travel is meant to expand your horizons, and experience life as others live it.
+Travel is to expand your horizons, and experience life as others live it.
 This is the most delicious and important part of travel.
 Let each trip be your own, and don’t try to emulate the experiences of others, as this will get you nowhere but broke and unfulfilled.
 So venture out, see how the locals do it, and find out just how oddly similar we all are!
 But please, leave the fanny pack at home…